 From the class in which the installation falls, the regulatory requirements for the record may vary, therefore, the performance of a highly qualified security professional is crucial, both for the preparation of the medical record and for the certification of the installation.

-Blusafe has a team of qualified engineers with years of experience to provide companies with all the necessary support in order to comply with standards.
-Contact us for more information.
+Blusafe has a team of qualified engineers with years of experience to provide companies with all the necessary support in order to comply with standards. contact us using the form at the bottom of the page for more information.

 You can access the NR-20 in its entirety by clicking here.